Church Giving Statistics 2024 Report

 So what is it?

-We mined more than a 1/3 of a billion dollars in real donations to churches that we processed ourselves through Nucleus Giving – our giving platform for churches.
+We mined almost half of a billion dollars in real donations to churches that we processed ourselves through Nucleus Giving – our giving platform for churches.

 These are our actual numbers!
 We’re pulling back the curtain.